Author, Mike Smith

 It’s a better way of doing things.

-In terms of security, we are a fully regulated Authorised Payment Institution.
+We are a FCA regulated Authorised Payment Institution.
 It means all money transfers are conducted through safeguarded client accounts.

 As a company, we are open and transparent.